rspeer/python-ftfy/docs/index.rst

 because it is extremely difficult to detect which mixup in particular is the one that happened.

+We also can't handle the non-UTF encodings used for Chinese, Japanese, and Korean, such as ``shift-jis`` and ``gb18030``.
+See `issue #34
+<https://github.com/LuminosoInsight/python-ftfy/issues/34>`_ for why this is so
+hard.

+But remember that the input to `ftfy` is Unicode, so it handles actual CJK *text* just fine.
+It just can't discover that a CJK *encoding* introduced mojibake into the text.

 Using ftfy
 ----------

-The main function, `fix_text`, will run text through a sequence of fixes.
-If the text changed, it will run them through again, so that you can be sure the output ends up in a standard form that will be unchanged by `fix_text`.
+The main function, :func:`ftfy.fix_text`, will run text through a sequence of fixes.
+If the text changed, it will run them through again, so that you can be sure the output ends up in a standard form that will be unchanged by :func:`ftfy.fix_text`.

 All the fixes are on by default, but you can pass options to turn them off.

+.. versionchanged:: 4.0
+   The default normalization was changed from `'NFKC'` to `'NFC'`.
+The new options *fix_latin_ligatures* and *fix_character_width* were added to implement some of the less lossy parts of NFKC normalization on top of NFC.

 .. autofunction:: ftfy.fix_text

 .. autofunction:: ftfy.fix_text_segment

+.. autofunction:: ftfy.fix_encoding

 .. autofunction:: ftfy.fix_file

-.. autofunction:: ftfy.guess_bytes

 .. autofunction:: ftfy.explain_unicode